Aroostook County, Maine

 - 1976: The 5th Maine Regiment of Volunteers Memorial, honoring the Civil War regiment from Aroostook County, was dedicated.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Aroostook County, Maine.
+This timeline provides a concise overview of the key events in the history of Aroostook County, Maine.